SphericalLabs/OpenSoundLab/OpenResonanceBuild/README.md

 This folder contains OpenSoundLab-side build scripts for the `OpenResonance` submodule.
-The scripts build the OpenResonance Unity plugin, stage the upstream CMake install output and install the Unity-facing assets into OpenSoundLab.
+The scripts build the OpenResonance Unity plugin, stage the upstream CMake install output and generate the Unity-facing local package used by OpenSoundLab.

 The build chain is separate from `OSLNative`.
 Running OSLNative builds will not build OpenResonance.